aosabook/500lines/crawler/crawler.markdown

 ## The Task

 A web crawler finds and downloads all pages on a website, perhaps to archive or index them.
-Beginning with a root URL, it fetches each page, parses it for links to pages it has not seen, and adds the new links to a queue.
-When it fetches a page with no unseen links and the queue is empty, it stops.
+Beginning with a root URL, it fetches each page, parses it for links to unseen pages, and adds these to a queue.
+It stops when it fetches a page with no unseen links and the queue is empty.

 We can hasten this process by downloading many pages concurrently.
 As the crawler finds new links, it launches simultaneous fetch operations for the new pages on separate sockets.
 It parses responses as they arrive, adding new links to the queue.
 There may come some point of diminishing returns where too much concurrency degrades performance, so we cap the number of concurrent requests, and leave the remaining links in the queue until some in-flight requests complete.

 ## The Traditional Approach

 How do we make the crawler concurrent?
 Traditionally we would create a thread pool.
 Each thread would be in charge of downloading one page at a time over a socket.
-For example, to download a page from xkcd.com:
+For example, to download a page from `xkcd.com`:

 ```python
 def fetch(url):